-Projected COLAs 1.5% compounded annually
+Projected COLAs 1.3% compounded annually

-Investment Rate of Return 7.25% compounded annually, net of pension plan investment expense, including inflation.
+Investment Rate of Return 6.95% compounded annually, net of pension plan investment expense, including inflation.

-Annuitant morality rates are based on plan member experience, with adjustments for mortality improvements based on the Society of Actuaries Scale MP2014, applied on a generational basis.
-Active mortality rates are based on the plan member experience.
+Annuitant and active mortality rates are based on plan member experience, with adjustments for mortality improvements based on Society of Actuaries Scale MP2021, applied on a generational basis.

-The actuarial assumptions used in the June 30, 2017 valuations were based on the results of an actuarial experience study for the period July 1, 2009 to June 30, 2014.
+The demographic actuarial assumptions and the salary scale are based on the results of an actuarial experience study for the period July 1, 2015, to June 30, 2020.
+NYSTRS runs one-year and five-year experience studies annually in order to gauge the appropriateness of the assumptions.